From Bitcoin and Beyond: The Evolution of Blockchain Technology

 What is Blockchain and how does it work

-You may have already heard the term ‘blockchain’.
-Blockchain is the buzzword of the decade and for good reason!
+You may have already heard the term ‘blockchain’ which is the buzzword of the decade and for good reason!

 It’s a revolutionary technology that has the potential to change the way we store, share, and manage information.
 Blockchain is a decentralized, distributed database that enables the creation of a digital ledger of transactions that can be shared among a network of computers.
 It uses cryptography to secure the data and to ensure that transactions can be verified and trusted.
 The technology offers various benefits such as increased security, transparency, and immutability of transactions.
 Blockchain can be used in various use cases such as decentralized finance (DeFi), non-fungible tokens (NFTs), supply chain management, digital identity and more.
 The technology is still relatively new and many organizations are exploring ways to implement it in their operations.